 There are also essential components of the perfect medical article and should appear in the introduction and/or the discussion and summary sections.
 They include: mention of evidence based medicine (this is required even if the article has little if any evidence actually presented), mention of the disease at issue being "a public health problem"(saying it is common is not enough), a word about "quality" and perhaps most importantly stating that "we must be good stewards in this era of scarity of medical resources ".
 Unlike the essential elements of C&W music, which are timeless, the medical article sine qua nons are of recent vintage.

-Non C&W fans may claim that tired cliches populate some country songs.
+Non country and Western fans may claim that tired cliches populate some country songs.
 It could be claimed that "floating abstractions" and politically correct comments are the fluffy fillers of the perfect medical articles.